MACLAS Executive Committee-

 Carlos Mamani (2024-2027).
 Peruvian and Aymara by birth, Carlos Mamani has special interest in indigenous cultures, particularly in the Andes, as well as globalization, popular culture, and relationships of power.
 A Latin Americanist with a focus on the colonial and twenty and twenty-first centuries, Carlos completed his bachelor’s degree from Brown University and his master’s and Ph.D. at the University of Cincinnati.
 His research also includes Latino cultures in the U.S. centered on issues of immigration, cultural representation, and marginalization.
 He has taught at Gannon University since 1991.

-David M. K. Sheinin (2024-2027) Professor of history at Trent University (Canada), serves as Académico Correspondiente of the Academia Nacional de la Historia de la República Argentina, and as a former MACLAS president.
+David M. K. Sheinin (2024-2027) Professor of History at Trent University (Canada), serves as Académico Correspondiente of the Academia Nacional de la Historia de la República Argentina, and as a former MACLAS president.
 His first MACLAS conference presentations were as a doctoral student.
 David's most recent book, co-edited with C. Nathan Hatton, is Statues and Legacies of Combat Athletes in the Americas (Lexington, 2024).

 Maria Alejandra Aguilar Dornelles, Outreach & Communications Chair (Non-Executive Committee Position). maguilardornelle@fau.edu